Etale cohomology, purity and formality with torsion coefficients: Functor of étale cochains

-Recall from Quick \cite{quickcontinuous} that there exists a functor $\on{Et}$ from schemes over $K$ to profinite spaces equipped with an action of the absolute Galois group of $K$.
-Recall that $K$ is a $p$-adic field with residue field $\F_q$.
-It follows that there is a surjective map
+Recall from Quick \cite{quickcontinuous} that there exists a functor $\on{Et}$ from schemes over $K$ to profinite spaces equipped with a continuous action of the absolute Galois group of $K$.
+Since $K$ is a $p$-adic field with residue field $\F_q$, there is a surjective map

 The target of this map is isomorphic to $\widehat{\Z}$ generated by the Frobenius.
-We make once and for all a choice of a lift of the Frobenius in $\on{Gal}(\overline{K}/K)$ and this defines an inclusion
+We make once and for all a choice of a lift of the Frobenius in $\on{Gal}(\overline{K}/K)$ and this defines a continuous morphism